 6.11 Service Announcement

+Service Announcement provides the UE with descriptions specifying the multicast or broadcast services to be delivered as part of MBS Session.

+The Service Announcement may be encoded as defined in TS 26.517 [y] or use application specific formats outside the scope of 3GPP.

+User Service Announcement information may be delivered to the UE via application specific means or as defined in TS 26.502 [x], using one of the following methods:

+via an MBS Session; or

+via a regular PDU Session.

+the information contained in Service Announcement may also be pre-configured in UE.

+User Service Announcement information received from the network takes precedence over Service Announcement information pre-configured in the UE.

-Service Announcement provides the UE with descriptions specifying the multicast or broadcast services to be delivered as part of MBS Session.The Service Announcement includes the MBS Session ID(s), which is represented by TMGI or a Source Specific IP Multicast Address, for the service.
+The Service Announcement includes the MBS Session ID(s), which is represented by TMGI or a Source Specific IP Multicast Address, for the service.
 When the MBS Session ID is Source Specific IP Multicast Address, the Service Announcement may include the PLMN ID of the PLMN and NID for an SNPN in which the service is delivered.

 The Service Announcement includes an MBS Service Type, which indicates whether the MBS Session for the service is multicast or broadcast.